When to Replace a Roof in Tennessee

 Jan 9, 2023

-You should replace the roof on your Tennessee home roughly every 10 to 30 years depending on the type of roof installed on your home and its level of wear and tear.
-Roofs in Tennessee must stand up to harsh weather conditions.
+Roofs in Tennessee must stand up to harsh weather conditions — cold winters, rough Spring storms, hot Summers.
+For that reason, a general rule is you should replace the roof on your Tennessee home roughly every 10 to 30 years depending on the type of roofing material used on your home and its level of wear and tear.

-If you aren’t sure when to replace your roof, first consider the roof’s age before making note of any warning signs.
-A roofing contractor can inspect your roof further and determine if repairs are needed or a full replacement is necessary.
+If you aren’t sure when to replace your roof, Here is a list of things you need to consider.
+If you feel more comfortable, you can always start by calling a roofing contractor who can inspect your roof and determine if repairs are needed (or a full replacement is necessary).

-- Track down the building permit by contacting your county’s building department.
+- Find out if there is a building permit by contacting your county’s building department.
 You’ll want to look for when the roofing permit was awarded.

 - Get an estimate from a pro, either a roofing company or a home inspector.